A law of large numbers for predicting several steps ahead: Introduction

 The question asked in this note is how large $K$ can be in order to have \eqref{eq:unbiased-K} with high probability for uniformly bounded $Y_n$.
 A crude answer is that, for uniformly bounded $Y_n$, it can be of the order $o(N)$ but no more in general.

-Section~\ref{sec:theorem} states main positive result of this note, while Sections~\ref{sec:asymptotic} and~\ref{sec:optimality} explore its optimality.
+Section~\ref{sec:theorem} states the main positive result of this note, while Section~\ref{sec:asymptotic} explores its optimality.
 To demonstrate the usefulness of our law of large numbers, Section~\ref{sec:decision} applies it to a simple problem of decision making.
 Section~\ref{sec:conclusion} concludes and lists some directions of further research.
+Appendix~\ref{app:optimality} complements Section~\ref{sec:asymptotic}.